Philip Wharton, 1st Duke of Wharton: Youth and marriage

 Wharton was the son of "Honest Tom" Wharton, 1st Marquess of Wharton, the Whig partisan, and his second wife, Lucy Loftus, and had a good education.
 Well prepared for a life as a public speaker, the young Wharton was both eloquent and witty, but spoiled and prone to excess.
 When his father died in 1715, Philip, then sixteen years old, succeeded him as 2nd Marquess of Wharton and 2nd Marquess of Malmesbury in the Peerage of Great Britain and as 2nd Marquess of Catherlough in the Peerage of Ireland.
 Wharton did not get control of his father's extensive estate, as it had been put in the care of his mother and his father's Whig friends until he reached the age of 21.

 In 1715, one month after inheriting these peerages, he eloped with 15-year-old Martha Holmes, the daughter of Major-General Richard Holmes, who lacked any noble pedigree.
 Thereafter, young Wharton began to travel, leaving his wife behind in England.
 He travelled to France and Switzerland chaperoned by a severe Calvinist tutor whose authority he resented.
 He met James Francis Edward Stuart, the "Old Pretender" and son of King James II and VII, sometimes known in Europe as the rightful James III and VIII, or as James, Prince of Wales, who in 1716 created him Duke of Northumberland in the Jacobite peerage.

 Wharton then went to Ireland where, at the age of 18, he entered the Irish House of Lords as Marquess of Catherlough.
 When he was 19 years old, in 1718, he was created Duke of Wharton in the Peerage of Great Britain by King George I, part of an effort to solidify his support in the British House of Lords.

 Upon returning to England from Ireland in 1718, he was reunited with Martha, now styled as the Duchess of Wharton.
-According to a letter written around this time by Lady Mary Wortley Montagu to her sister Lady Mar, the young Duke was pompous and unfaithful, and used his wife to make his mistresses jealous:
+According to a letter written around this time by Lady Mary Wortley Montagu to her sister Lady Mary, the young Duke was pompous and unfaithful, and used his wife to make his mistresses jealous: